Types of Vines

 The amazing scent of Jasmine is one of the most sought after fragrances in the gardening world.

-Fast growing, heat loving, large evergreen shrub that is mostly used along borders or walls.
+Fast growing, heat loving, large evergreen shrub ideal for using along borders or walls.
+Clusters of white flowers in spring, beautiful red berries in fall and winter.

 Very similar to Star Jasmine, Asian Jasmine is a hardy ground cover for shady or partial sun locations.